radektomasek/livekit-meet-demo/web-client/README.md

 The frontend requires two environment variables:

 - `VITE_API_BASE_URL`: The base URL of the backend API.
-For local development, this should be set to `http://localhost:4000` or the production `https://api.digitalfun.space/v1`.
+For local development, this should be set to `http://localhost:4000`.
 - `VITE_LIVEKIT_WEBSOCKET_URL`: The client-side websocket URL provided by **LiveKit**.
 Register an account at [LiveKit](https://livekit.io) to get one.

 > **Note**: The **VITE** prefix is required by the **Vite** bundler to recognize these environment variables.